Gender Pay Gap 2020

 All organisations employing over 250 people are required to publish their gender pay gap.

 The gender pay gap looks at the difference in the average pay of men and women in an organisation.
 This is not the same as equal pay, which is where men and women are paid the same pay for the same work.

-- Our mean gender pay gap was 23.04% as of 5 April 2018.
+- Our mean gender pay gap was 18.08% as of 5 April 2020.

-- Our median gender pay gap was 11.36% as of 5 April 2018.
+- Our median gender pay gap was 24.81% as of 5 April 2020.

-We will continue to expand in the care sector and this is likely to continue to have a negative impact on our future gender pay gap.
+However, we are not where we want to be.
+Our gender pay gap reflects the growth in our provision of care and support facilities.
+Most of our front-line support staff are predominantly women and we have opened more schemes in the preceding year.
+We will continue to expand in the care sector, and this is likely to continue to have a negative impact on our future gender pay gap.